xiaodongQ/xiaodongq.github.io/_posts/2019-03-24-sar和pidstat使用.md

 ### pidstat -u (默认,CPU使用)

 Report CPU utilization.
-(%usr:Percentage of CPU used by the task while executing at  the  user  level (application), with or without nice riority.
+(- %usr:Percentage of CPU used by the task while executing at  the  user  level (application), with or without nice riority.
-%system: Percentage of CPU used by the task while executing at the system  level (kernel).
+- %system: Percentage of CPU used by the task while executing at the system  level (kernel).
-%guest: Percentage  of CPU spent by the task in virtual machine (running a virtual processor).
+- %guest: Percentage  of CPU spent by the task in virtual machine (running a virtual processor).
-%CPU: Total percentage of CPU time used by the task.
+- %CPU: Total percentage of CPU time used by the task.
 )

 ```py